egoist/vbuild.js.org/docs/getting-started.md

 - watch mode - `vbuild --watch` like production mode but output files are not minified and it will rebuild due to file changes

 ## Customize

 However the defaults are good enough for most people, you may still have desired build setup, like updating html title and custom postcss plugins.
-Luckily, you can achieve this eaisily with [a few configurations](/docs/config.html).
+Luckily, you can achieve this easily with [a few configurations](/docs/config.html).